Hysteroscopy

 You may have a blood test or be asked for a urine sample before your procedure.

-You will be asked to remove make-up, nail varnish, and jewellery.
+We will ask you to remove make-up, nail varnish, and jewellery.

 What will happen during my procedure?